mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

   "dest":   { "index": "oklahoma" }
 }
 ```
-verify that the data only contains HENRY IV play lines.
+verify that the data only contains Oklahoma State Parks
 ### TBD

 ### Mapping numeric identifiers (need to fix this)
 >Not all numeric data should be mapped as a numeric field data type.
 Elasticsearch optimizes numeric fields, such as integer or long, for range queries.
 However, keyword fields are better for term and other term-level queries.